 This paper adds to the literature on wage setting and rent sharing.
 There have been a number of hypotheses to explain rent sharing between firms and workers including intra-firm bargaining (Stole and Zwiebel, 1996; Cahuc, Marque, and Wasmer, 2008), turnover costs and insider-outsider relations (Lindbeck and Snower, 1986; Lindbeck and Snower, 2001; Lindbeck and Snower, 2002), and union-mediated bargaining (Frandsen, 2012; Saez, Schoefer, and Seim, 2019).
 Each of these models has distinct predictions about the effects of outsourcing on remaining workers.
-The evidence from the data is consistent with a model of unionmediated outsourcing.
+The evidence from the data is consistent with a model of union-mediated outsourcing.
 Outsourcing primarily increases low-wage remainers' earnings, though all workers gain.
 Additionally, the fact that remainers' earnings only increase in the presence of a CBA demonstrate the role unions play in wage setting in the German labor market.
 These results demonstrate one mechanism behind the fact that union-presence collapses within-firm wage structure-when the union is capable of bargaining over rents, they do so in a way that compensates the bottom half of the distribution (Pencavel, 1991; Card, Lemieux, and Riddell, 2004; Biasi and Sarsons, 2020).
+As firms continue to specialize and unionization rates decline, the results suggest that outsourcing will result in less rent allocation to workers, or increase inequality even further.
+For example, Cho (2018) finds evidence that U.S. firms distribute rents unequally.

-There is also evidence of a gender gap-outsourcing increases men's earnings more than women's.5 The gender gap in rent sharing is similar to previous studies (Black and Strahan, 2001; Card, Cardoso, and Kline, 2016).
+There is also evidence of a gender gap-outsourcing increases men's earnings more than women's.
+The This difference is significant at the 10% level. gender gap in rent sharing is similar to previous studies (Black and Strahan, 2001; Card, Cardoso, and Kline, 2016).
 The rent sharing story is similar to the findings of Bilal and Lhuillier (2021), who find that productive firms outsource to lower-wage contractors to save on wage premia.